sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 **The Fifth Subject of Treatment.**

+1[^233].
+For attaining the supreme good, we worshipfully salute the holy Jinas, who are in possession of the fourfold infinite attributes, who are the makers of *tīrthas*, who have attained self-conquest, are pure, are honoured in all the three worlds and are also excellent preceptors -the Jinas who have gone over to the (other) shore of the ocean of the Jaina doctrines, and are the guides and teachers of (all) born beings, and who, being the abode of all good qualities, are good in themselves and do good to others.

-[1](# "Tīrtha is interpreted to mean a ford intended to cross the river of mundane existence which is subject to karma and reincarnation.
+[^233]: "Tīrtha is interpreted to mean a ford intended to cross the river of mundane existence which is subject to karma and reincarnation.
 The Jinas are conceived to be capable of enabling the souls of men to get out of the stream of saṃsāraor the recurring cycle of embodied existence.
-The Jinas are therefore called tīrthaṅkaras.").
-For attaining the supreme good, we worshipfully salute the holy Jinas, who are in possession of the fourfold infinite attributes, who are the makers of *tīrthas*, who have attained self-conquest, are pure, are honoured in all the three worlds and are also excellent preceptors -the Jinas who have gone over to the (other) shore of the ocean of the Jaina doctrines, and are the guides and teachers of (all) born beings, and who, being the abode of all good qualities, are good in themselves and do good to others.
+The Jinas are therefore called tīrthaṅkaras."

 Hereafter we shall expound the fifth subject of treatment known as mixed problems.
 It is as follows:-